nicknamedelta/glitch-effect/README.md

 > "...sass would **watch all files in the app/sass folder for changes, and compile CSS to the public/stylesheets folder**..."

+## Based on

+[This](https://css-tricks.com/glitch-effect-text-images-svg/) tutorial teach you to create a Glitch Effect.

+[This](https://oimo-tools.com/glitch/) are the project with real-time text effect alteration.

 ### Kaomoji